andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-language-notes/why-do-we-need-to-annotate-escaping-closures-in-swift.md

 Try this: Think about what would happen if the compiler _didn't_ tell you about the possibility of your function's closure escaping.

-I was working the other day, cruising along writing what I thought was perfectly normal code when I hit this &#8220;annotate your function's closure parameter with `@escaping`&#8221; error, myself.
+I was working the other day, cruising along writing what I thought was perfectly normal code when I hit this "annotate your function's closure parameter with `@escaping`&#8221; error, myself.

-&#8220;`@escaping`, Huh?
+"`@escaping`, Huh?
 What's that?!&#8221;

 1 – I wasn't thinking about escaping closures because
 2 – I had no idea that I _could_ think about escaping closures!!